SachieKang/STL/README.md

 harness, which extensively uses Microsoft-internal machinery.

 * Continuous Integration: **In progress.** We've set up Azure Pipelines to validate changes to the repository.
-However, that infrastructure requires manual review before building community-submitted pull requests, as we haven't yet hardened it against untrusted changes.
+Currently, it builds the STL (native desktop for x86, x64, ARM, and ARM64).
+Also, it strictly verifies that all of our files have been formatted with [clang-format][] and follow our other whitespace conventions.

 * Contribution Guidelines: **Coming soon.** Working on the STL's code involves following many rules.
 We have codebase conventions, Standard requirements, Microsoft-specific requirements, binary compatibility (ABI) requirements, and more.
 We're eager to begin accepting features and fixes from the community, but in addition to setting up a CI system, we need to write down all of the rules that are currently stored in our brains.
 (The ABI rules may be useful to other C++ libraries.)
-Until that's in place, pull request reviews will be delayed.

 * Issues: **In progress.** We're going to use GitHub issues to track all of the things that we need to work on.
 This includes C++20 features, [LWG issues][], conformance bugs, performance improvements, and other todos.
 There are approximately 200 active bugs in the STL's Microsoft-internal database; we need to manually replicate all of them to GitHub issues.
 Currently, the [cxx20 tag][] and [LWG tag][] are done; every remaining work item is tracked by a GitHub issue.
-The [bug tag][] and [enhancement tag][] remain to be populated.
+The [bug tag][] and [enhancement tag][] are being populated.

 * Plans: **In progress.** We're writing up our [Roadmap][] and [Iteration Plans][].

 # Goals

-We're implementing the latest C++ Working Draft, currently [N4830][], which will eventually become the next C++ International Standard (which is sometimes referred to as C++2a, but we optimistically refer to it as C++20).
+We're implementing the latest C++ Working Draft, currently [N4842][], which will eventually become the next C++ International Standard (which is sometimes referred to as C++2a, but we optimistically refer to it as C++20).
 The terms Working Draft (WD) and Working Paper (WP) are interchangeable; we often informally refer to these drafts as "the Standard" while being aware of the difference.
 (There are other relevant Standards; for example, supporting `/std:c++14`